zotonic/zotonic/doc/ref/controllers/controller_website_redirect.rst

 .. include:: meta-website_redirect.rst

+This controller does a redirect to the ``website`` property of the given :term:`resource`.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation